 There are various possibilities for creative writing graduates, including:

-Bryan is the author of three poetry collections, most recently Native Bird, a collection of short stories, Ephraim’s Eyes, and a scholarly book, Resistance to Science in Contemporary American Poetry and Poetry and Mindfulness: Interruption to a Journey.
+Bryan is the author of three poetry collections, most recently Native Bird, a collection of short stories, Ephraim’s Eyes, and two a scholarly books, Resistance to Science in Contemporary American Poetry and Poetry and Mindfulness: Interruption to a Journey.
 He has received writing awards in New Zealand, Australia and the USA, a Vice Chancellor’s Award for Teaching Excellence and a national Tertiary Teaching Excellence Award.
 He has also been a judge for several national literary contests, including the Ockham New Zealand Book Awards in poetry.